Overview

 So that leaves the question, what is the correct approach?
 The most optimal way of giving the game engine what it wants and not sacrificing the artist’s posing and animating experience, is by first creating a versatile control rig, weighting it, creating poses or animations and then stripping it of all its features right before importing it into Unreal while also baking the created poses and animations onto it.

 The disadvantage of this approach is that one won’t be able to use the stock UE5 player controller animation system like running, jumping or poses and animations by others on the Unreal marketplace, without first retargeting the game-rig you created onto the UE5 stock game-rig.
-Retargeting is a one time process which can be a somewhat tedious and convoluted, but I’ll cover it here as simple as possible.
+Retargeting is a one-time process which can be a somewhat tedious and convoluted, but I’ll cover it here as simple as possible.
 (This again is something that I’m very sure will be automated by a script in the near future, removing the need for retargeting by hand when using a standardized rigify control-rig.
 And I’ll update this as soon as that’s available).

 Let’s quickly cover what exactly either won’t transfer over, or needs to be adjusted before importing into Unreal Engine:

 1. As already mentioned, bones that don’t deform the mesh won’t be wanted in a game engine.
 In Blender the control rig is made up of many non deforming bones with fancy shapes, whereas other software like Maya uses empties instead to represent non deforming bones.
-These should not be exported to Unreal.
+These shouldn’t be exported to Unreal.
 (In Blender one can check if a bone is a deforming bone under the Bone tab.
 One can toggle bone deform for an entire rig or only specific bones in the rig.)

 2. Rig hierarchy is derived from bone parenting and doesn’t matter in Blender and Maya.
-Games engines however are quite specific when it comes to the rig’s hierarchies.
+Games engines, however, are quite specific when it comes to the rig’s hierarchies.
 Unreal Engine wants every rig hierarchy to start with a bone called “root”.
 More on what the exact hierarchy should look like later.

 3. Shape keys aren’t directly transferable to Unreal and need to be baked into the animation first, which means that the animations that used the shape keys will be fine, but one won’t be able to tweak the value of the shape key on the fly as it doesn’t exist in Unreal anymore.
 (Shape key baking is done automatically in Blender at export via the ??? option.)

-4. Squash and stretch with squishy bones won’t have the same visual result in Unreal Engine as in Blender, because Unreal Engine preserves the volume of the mesh, meaning the mesh will taper when stretched whereas Blender won’t taper the mesh when stretched.
+4. Squash and stretch with squishy bones won’t have the same visual result in Unreal Engine as in Blender because Unreal Engine preserves the volume of the mesh, meaning the mesh will taper when stretched whereas Blender won’t taper the mesh when stretched.

 5. Modifiers won’t export to Unreal Engine and need to be applied before or at export